Skip to main content

 This section guides you through testing the NetworkTransform you added in the earlier section.

-3. Launch the client and server together in a terminal as shown in Test the command line helper.
+• Launching the client and server together in a terminal, as shown in Testing the command line helper.

 After the client and server spawn, the player capsule moves in a circle on both the client and the server.